ayogatot/gleam/PRIVACY.md

 The extension requests the following permissions:

-- **activeTab**: To access the currently active webpage when you choose to save a highlight
 - **storage**: To save your highlights locally on your device
-- **scripting**: To inject the selection tooltip and modal on webpages

 These permissions are used **only** for the core functionality of highlighting and saving text.